Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 is never printed because we did not consume all of the elements.

-We do not need to use an explicit `cancel` either if iteration is performed over all the items that are emitted by the publisher, because it is being cancelled automatically by `consumeEach`:
+We do not need to use an explicit `cancel` either if iteration is performed over all the items that are emitted by the publisher, because it is being cancelled automatically by `collect`:

 <!--- INCLUDE
 import io.reactivex.*